dlande000/Fakebook/README.md

 On Fakebook, the posts on a user's profile (the wall) and the posts seen on the homepage (the feed) are built using the same components; the appropriate posts are filtered based on the logged in user, the user's friends, and the posts the user's friends have received.

 The wall and the feed are populated with posts; users can like and comment on posts.
 Additionally, users can like comments.
+Authors of posts or comments can edit or delete their content; receivers can delete posts and comments they do not want.

 ### Profiles